 “I was always aware of how strong the power of music is […]”

 Queerness, otherness, self-determination, personal freedom – how political is your art?
 You incorporate biographical elements into your compositions.
 For example, in the pieces “Case Black” and “Case White”, which refer to an offensive of the Axis powers in Bosnia that failed in 1943 and in which many Yugoslav partisans, including your grandfather, died.
 You address the fascism prevailing at that time and relate it to the fascist tendencies of our time.
 What can music do in politically shattered times?
 What do you see as its task?

 Mirela Ivicevic: My works are often quite political, at least as far as my main medium, sound, allows.
 I was always aware of how strong the power of music is and how much power it has.
 There is no war, including the one I experienced myself, no dictatorship in which music wasn’t involved.
 I almost feel obliged to counteract this by taking this “superpower” into my own hands.
 Especially if you already have regular access to the public, I find it important to use it for good purposes.

 You have already worked with renowned ensembles, including Klangforum Wien, Ensemble Nikel, Ensemble Reconsil, and above all the Black Page Orchestra, which you co-founded.
 You wrote the piece “Case Black” for the Black Page Orchestra and “Case White” was commissioned by Klangforum Wien.
 What is it like to work with the Klangforum?

 Mirela Ivicevic: Very pleasant and inspiring!
 They have a huge pool of timbres and playing techniques!
-You feel like you are in front of a toy chest that has only been opened for you.
+You feel like you are in front of a toy chest that has been unlocked just for you.
 After a rehearsal with them I am always overjoyed!